← Back to Blog·Mar 16, 2026·9 min read

 • How long you retain the data

-Google Analytics is the most prominent example: Google uses data collected through GA to build audience profiles and improve its advertising products.
-Under CCPA, this constitutes sharing personal information with a third party for cross-context behavioral advertising.
+Google uses data collected through GA to build audience profiles and improve its advertising products.
+Under CCPA, this constitutes sharing personal information with a third party for cross-context behavioral advertising — triggering the “Do Not Sell” link requirement.

 California residents have the right to request deletion of their personal information.
 If your analytics tool stores identifiable visitor data, you need a process to: